Gene Rayburn: Television career

 Breaking into television as the original announcer on Steve Allen's Tonight, Rayburn began a long association with game show producers Mark Goodson and Bill Todman in 1953.
 He first appeared on Robert Q. Lewis's The Name's the Same; Rayburn frequently sat in for regular panelist Carl Reiner.
 In 1955, he took over as host of the summer replacement game show Make the Connection from original host Jim McKay (and appearing with his WNEW morning show successor Gene Klavan).
-From there he hosted shows such as Choose Up Sides, Dough Re Mi, and the daytime version of Tic Tac Dough.
+From there he hosted shows such as Choose Up Sides, Dough Re Mi, Play Your Hunch, and the daytime version of Tic Tac Dough.
 On radio, Rayburn became one of the many hosts of the NBC program Monitor in 1961 and remained with the show until 1973.

 In an uncredited role (he reportedly did not want his name to appear), Rayburn played a TV interviewer in the movie It Happened to Jane (1959) starring Doris Day.
 Rayburn was also a frequent panelist in the 1960s and 1970s on What's My Line? and To Tell the Truth.

 Match Game

 From 1962 to 1969, Rayburn hosted The Match Game.
 In the original version, which aired from New York on NBC, Rayburn read questions to two panels, each consisting of a celebrity and two audience members.
 The questions in the original game were ordinary, like "Name a kind of muffin," or "John loves his ."
 Rayburn usually played it straight, though he would make jokes as the situation warranted.
-Because it was a live show, very few episodes were recorded; only four are known to exist.
+Very few episodes have been preserved; only four are known to exist.
 The show was canceled in 1969 to make room for the topical, short-lived game show Letters to Laugh-In.